Maalgudi Days: Plot

 Advent of winter:- Principal declares vacation and Zephan realizes this would be best time for him to plan his escape.
 On the final day, Atheena realizes that she missed to take her father's spectacles and she along with Milan gets down from the school bus and sneaks their way to the hostel room.
-By chance, security locks the hostel without realizing that children are inside.
+By chance, security locks the hostel without realizing that children are inside and the bus filled with students returning home sets off without them.

 The second half of the movie is about the 48 hours of their struggle to escape from the hostel room surviving the thirst, hunger, cold and fear.

-What happens to Zephan?
-Will he succeed in proving his innocence?
-What happens to children in the end?
-The answers to these questions form the climax of the movie.

-Milan tries to escape by using the bathroom window and he falls on the roof below.
-Meanwhile, Zephan comes back to the school after he saw the news reporting that Atheena and Milan were missing.
-He sees Milan lying on the roof and calls out to him.
-Milan accidentally falls and Zephan catches him.
-Then Zephan goes and finds Atheena and he lays them on the stairs leading to the school office.
-He walks to the nearest shop to get them water but it is closed.
-He then sees the police standing nearby and for the sake of the children he gives in and then the police finds the kids and takes them to the hospital.
-The kids wake up later and they are taken by their parents.
-While going, Atheena sees Zephan sitting on a rock with the police standing behind him.
-She tells her mother to stop and she runs out with her mother running behind her.
-The police shoots Zephan in the head and he dies.
-Atheena hears the shot and stops and her mother takes her to car and they go home.Zephan requests the police to get his daughter admitted in the Malgudi school and says that there are 2 little ones who will take care of his daughter Jenny.
-Later it is seen that Adheena and Milan are sitting on a bench with Zephan's daughter Jenny in their school.
+As Milan tries to escape by using the bathroom window, he falls on the roof below it.
+Meanwhile, Zephan returns to the school after he sees the news reporting that Atheena and Milan are missing.
+Zephan calls out to Milan when he sees him lying on the roof, but Milan accidentally falls and Zephan manages to catch him.
+After finding Atheena, Zephan lays them both on the stairs leading to the school office.
+After walking to the nearest shop for water, he finds it closed.
+He then sees the police standing nearby and surrenders so that the police can find and rescue the kids.
+The children are then found by the police and taken to the hospital where they wake up later and are taken home by their parents.
+On the way home, Athena spots Zephan kneeling on a rock with the police standing behind him.
+She tells her mother to stop, then runs out of the car with her mother chasing after her.
+Before she reaches the spot, the police shoot Zephan in the head.
+Upon hearing the shot, Atheena stops in shock realising he's dead and her mother takes her home.
+Meanwhile, as a final request, Zephan had asked the police to enrol his daughter Jenny in Malgudi School and mentioned there are two children who would take care of her.
+Later, Atheena and Milan can be seen on a bench with Zephan's daughter Jenny.